Rochester Institute of Technology of Dubai: History

 In February 2019, His Highness Sheikh Ahmed bin Saeed Al Maktoum, Chairman of Dubai Silicon Oasis Authority (DSOA) marked the commencement of the construction works of the new RIT Dubai campus.
 The 500 million AED project is scheduled for completion in 2023, with a first phase planned to be achieved by Q1 2020.

 Academics

-The academic programs offered in Rochester Institute of Technology of Dubai are the same as those offered in New York campus and all students earn the same degree as those studying at Rochester Institute of Technology in New York.
+The academic programs offered by Rochester Institute of Technology of Dubai are the same as those offered at the New York campus and all students earn the same degree as those studying at Rochester Institute of Technology in New York.
 All programs have been approved and accredited by the Commission for Academic Accreditation of the Ministry of Higher Education and Scientific Research (MOHESR) in the UAE.

 Undergraduate programs

 RIT Dubai began offering Bachelor of Science degrees in fall 2010 with a range of major program options and concentrations.
 The different majors offered at RIT Dubai are: